wandb/wandb/docs/dev/wandb-service-user.md

 # wandb service

 The wandb service is still experimental.
-It can be enabled by adding this in your script:
+It can be enabled by adding the following in your script:

 ```python
 wandb.require(experiment="service")